Ferrari 250: 250 S

-The first 250 was the experimental 250 S berlinetta prototype entered in the 1952 Mille Miglia for Giovanni Bracco and Alfonso Rolfo.
-The Mercedes-Benz W194 racers of Rudolf Caracciola, Hermann Lang, and Karl Kling were faster on the long straights but the 230 PS Ferrari made up sufficient ground in the hills and curves to win the race.
-The car was later entered at Le Mans and in the Carrera Panamericana.

-The 250 S used a 2250 mm wheelbase with a "Tuboscocca" tubular trellis frame.
+Based on Ferrari 225 S, the 250 S used a 2250 mm wheelbase with a "Tuboscocca" tubular trellis frame.
 Suspension was by double wishbones at the front, with double longitudinal semi-elliptic springs locating the live axle at the rear.
 The car had the drum brakes and worm-and-sector steering typical of the period.
-The dry-sump 3.0 L (2953 cc) engine used three Weber 36DCF carburettors and was mated directly to a five-speed manual transmission.
+The dry-sump 3.0 L (2953 cc engine used three Weber 36DCF carburettors and was mated directly to a five-speed manual transmission.

+The experimental 250 S berlinetta prototype was entered in the 1952 Mille Miglia for Giovanni Bracco and Alfonso Rolfo.
+The Mercedes-Benz 300 SL (W194 racers) of Rudolf Caracciola (winner in 1931), Hermann Lang (European Champion in 1939), and Karl Kling still used carburettors and had only 175 PS yet were quite fast on the long straights of some Mille Miglia sections, and later set fastest practice lap at Le Mans.
+Kling was in the lead after Rome but the 230 PS Bracco-Ferrari made up sufficient ground in the hills of the Futa Pass to win the race some four minutes ahead of Kling/Hans Klenk.
+The car was later entered at Le Mans and in the Carrera Panamericana, both won 1-2 by Mercedes.